 Are All Organic SEO Methods Good for Business?

 As it happens, many web marketers in the past tried to play cat-and-mouse with the major search engines, cutting corners and stuffing irrelevant keywords into their websites in an attempt to unfairly gain high spots in results pages.

-Most website owners today recognize that the search engines have won this battle, by improving their algorithms to bar sites using such tactics.
-These tactics are often labeled Black Hat Marketing, and while are technically “organic”, they can only harm your web presence.
+Today, most website owners recognize that the search engines have won this battle by improving their algorithms to bar sites using such tactics.
+These tactics are often labeled Black Hat Marketing, and while they are technically “organic,” they can only harm a web presence.

-Organic SEO can help your website receive high-quality, interested traffic, and has a much lower long-term cost than pay-per-click (PPC), inorganic SEO methods.
-There are some often-overlooked pitfalls in organic SEO marketing, however, such as black hat tactics, which is why an expert should be consulted when creating a marketing plan for your business.
+Organic SEO can help a website receive high-quality, interested traffic and has a much lower long-term cost than pay-per-click (PPC) inorganic SEO methods.
+However, there are some often-overlooked pitfalls in organic SEO marketing, such as black hat tactics, which is why an expert should be consulted when creating a marketing plan for your business.